 We will dispel these myths about Christian sex and sexuality with biblical truth much like Jesus did when He faced temptation in the wilderness at the hands of Satan (our very real and devious enemy who hates you, your sexual purity, and everything God stands for).
 Here is a list of myths that we, the Church, must no longer allow into our worldview of Christianity or our marriages.

-The 5 Myths (Lies) About Christian Sex in Marriage
+5 Myths About Christian Sex in Marriage

 Myth #1: Sex is dirty.

 How do most conversations on sex start?
 With a look around the room at who may be within earshot, a hand cupped over one’s mouth, and a whisper.
 Often it’s because we don’t want to titillate everyone around us!
 Sometimes we do it because we don’t want to let just anyone into our private world.
 Sometimes it’s because we’re embarrassed.
 But what other message could this lowering of the voice and watching out for who’s listening subconsciously send?
 It could send a message that what you’re whispering about, sex, is bad.
 It can take hold until it enters your conscious thoughts, causing you to feel shame when discussing it—even with your spouse!

 Yet, what does God say about sex and sexuality?
 God created sex for marriage, and if God created it, how can it be dirty?
 In 1 Timothy 4:1-5, Paul confronted false teachings on marriage.
 He urged believers to receive the truth that what God created, God deemed good.
 He further urged them not reject the pleasures found within but to wholeheartedly receive them with thanksgiving.